hzsk/clarind-helpdesk/README.md

 you don't set the above parametres, the tickets will go to Helpdesk maintainers for sorting.

+### Wordpress plugin

+Our colleagues at DARIAH-ERIC have a [wordpress form for CLARIN-D helpdesk](https://github.com/DARIAH-ERIC/contact-helpdesk)

 ## Installation of support form

 This has not so far been installed outside the support.clarin-d.de, but it